epicchainlabs/epicvault-js/docs/guides/transfer.md

 ```

 We will also need to check that the inital address has sufficient funds for the transfer.
-We look for both funds of the token we intend to transfer and GAS required to pay for the transaction.
+We look for both funds of the token we intend to transfer and EpicPulse required to pay for the transaction.
-For this, we rely on the [TokensTracker](https://github.com/neo-project/neo-modules/tree/master/src/TokensTracker)
+For this, we rely on the TokensTracker
 plugin.
 Hopefully, the node we select has the plugin installed.